Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: RESULTS AND DISCUSSION

 \subsection{$k^{*}$ distributions of pairs from the same events}

-The phase space we used for the correlation function calculation is generated by the blast-wave model.
-To compare the difference between correlation functions with/without ${}^4\overline{L}i$ decay, the corresponding phase space is produced.
-Fig.\ref{Npairs} shows the $k^*$ distributions from phase space with/without ${}^4\overline{L}i$ decay.
-In the $k^*$ distribution that containing ${}^4\overline{L}i$ decay, there is a peak at $k^*$ around 0.073 GeV.
+We generate events using a blast-wave model described in Sec. \ref{subsec:cf} and \ref{subsec:dragon}.
+To compare the difference between correlation functions with/without $\rm{\overline{{}^4Li}}$ decay, the corresponding phase spaces are produced.
+In one case $\rm{\overline{{}^4Li}}$ is generated in the emission source and decayed, while in the other case $\rm{\overline{{}^4Li}}$ is not generated.
+In both cases we apply the mixed event technique while the weights for the pairs from same events are calculated based on Eq.~\ref{eq:equation133} \ref{eq:equation13}.
+Fig.~\ref{Npairs} shows the $k^*$ distributions from phase space with/without $\rm{\overline{{}^4Li}}$ decay for central collisions.
+In the $k^*$ distribution containing $\rm{\overline{{}^4Li}}$ decay, there is a peak at $k^*$ around 0.073 GeV/$c$.
 The difference will be reflected in the calculated correlation function according to Eq.~\ref{eq:equation13}.
+Fig.~\ref{Npairs_p} displays a comparison between the central collisions and the peripheral collisions.
+As expected from the decreased source size, an enhanced peak is observed for peripheral collision.
+Here the ratio of the multiplicity of the antiproton produced by the central collisions and the peripheral collisions is set as 3.224 according to the STAR data~\cite{star034909}.

-\subsection{Correlation function of $\overline{p}-{}^3\overline{H}e$}
+\subsection{Correlation function of $\rm{\overline{p}}$-$\rm{\overline{{}^3He}}$}